Skip to main content

 Share certificates might be right for you.

 It’s all about your relative risk tolerance.
-A share certificate is a very safe option—but your upside is limited to the Annual Percentage Yield.
+A share certificate is a very safe option—but your upside is limited to the APY.
 If you know you’ll need that chunk of money at some point in the future, select the certificate term that matures according to your schedule.
 That said, be sure you understand early withdrawal penalties, and mark your share certificate’s maturity date on your calendar.
 It may roll over to a new certificate, with the same term, by default.

 With a share certificate at First Tech, it’s true: your money can safely earn a higher dividend.
 But ultimately, it’s about your comfort level with your current savings cushion, and how you feel about not touching it for a pre-determined amount of time.
 Have more questions?
 Schedule an in-person or virtual appointment.